-I’ve been selling online courses since 2018, here in my dashboard you can see that I made over $220k with one of my courses in the first year of the pandemic when I was afraid that no one would be buying anything because people were in a panic and trying to save.
+I’ve been selling online courses for about 3 years, here in my dashboard you can see that I made over $220k with one of my courses in the first year of the pandemic when I was afraid that no one would be buying anything because people were in a panic and trying to save.

 And in the past few years, I’ve tried and tested many online course platforms because I had to pick one for my one course and even after choosing one of them, I still keep an eye on the competitors, their prices, and innovations because of course I want the best quality for the money invested in the tool and the best user experience for the members of my programs.

 I’m sure you are looking for the same perfect combination but the problem is there are so many options and on the surface, many look quite similar.

 Thinkific is my top choice and so I decided to cover it first because it works great for me and I’ve been using it for about 3 years now.
 It has one of the most affordable pricing options on all online course platforms.

 Thinkific is your classic example of a course platform, it is not an all-in-one solution, as I still have to use ConvertKit for sending emails to my list.

 Aside from being cheaper than many competitors, Thinkifc also offers a complete and high-quality course experience for both the course maker and students:

 - You can create on Thinkific customizable course websites

 - You can also design an optimized sales page